-All settings not saved with "Save" are lost on reboot (see Chapter 8.2.3 Enter or Changing Data).
+All settings not saved with "Save" are lost on Reboot / Hardware Reset (see Chapter 8.2.3 Enter or Changing Data).

 Moreover the NTP service implemented in the system is restarted.
 This leads to a renewed alignment phase with the loss of the stability and accuracy reached up to this point.